Imppel-9704/R2DE-2.0/workshop-4/ws04_apache_airflow.md

 # Road to Data Engineer - Workshop 4

+This chapter we are going to learn about building data pipeline, using Google Cloud Composer and Apache Airflow.

 ## Data Pipeline Orchestration
 Data Pipeline Orchestration is about keeping data pipeline in order, tracking and monitoring data pipeline from the start to the end of the flow.